Greater Serbia: Balkan Wars

 The idea of reclaiming historic Serbian territory has been put into action several times during the 19th and 20th centuries, notably in Serbia's southward expansion in the Balkan Wars.
-Serbia claimed "historical rights" to the possession of Macedonia, acquired by Stephen Dušan in fourteenth century.
+Serbia claimed "historical rights" to the possession of Macedonia, acquired by Stefan Dušan in fourteenth century.

 Serbia gained significant territorial expansion in the Balkan Wars and almost doubled its territory, with the areas populated mostly by non-Serbs (Albanians, Bulgarians, Turks and others).
 Serbia's most important goal of the Balkan Wars was access to the open sea. so the Kingdom of Serbia occupied most of the interior of Albania and Albania's Adriatic coast.
 A series of massacres of Albanians in the Balkan Wars were committed by the Serbian and Montenegrin Army.
 According to the Report of the International Commission on the Balkan Wars, Serbia consider annexed territories "as a dependency, a sort of conquered colony, which these conquerors might administer at their good pleasure".
 Newly acquired territories were subjected to military government, and were not included in Serbia's constitutional system.
 The opposition press demanded the rule of law for the population of the annexed territories and the extension of the constitution of the Kingdom of Serbia to these regions.

 The Royal Serbian Army captured Durazzo (Durrës) on 29 November 1912 without any resistance.
 Orthodox Christian metropolitan of Durrës Jakob gave a particularly warm welcome to the new authorities.
 Due to Jakob's intervention to the Serbian authorities several Albanian guerrilla units were saved and avoided execution.

-However, the army of the Kingdom of Serbia retreated from Durrës in April 1913 under pressure of the naval fleet of Great Powers, but it remained in other parts of Albania for the next two months.
+However, the army of the Kingdom of Serbia retreated from Durrës in April 1913 under pressure of the naval fleet of the Great Powers, but it remained in other parts of Albania for the next two months.